RustPython/RustPython/DEVELOPMENT.md

 $ cargo run --release -- -m test
 ```

-There are a few test options that are specially useful:
+There are a few test options that are especially useful:

 - `-j <n>` enables parallel testing (which is a lot faster), where `<n>` is the
 number of threads to be used, ideally the same as number of cores on your CPU.